 Data Breach Investigations Report by Verizon

-These insider risk research reports provide key information on insider threats, the techniques and methods employed by threat actors, and the cost of remediation.
+These insider risk research reports provide key insights into insider threat trends, techniques and methods employed by threat actors, and remediation costs.

-The Insider Threat Report 2023 by Cybersecurity Insiders states that 74% of organizations are at least moderately vulnerable to insider threats.
-And that’s understandable — in 2022, lots of malicious insider attacks and leaks were caused by user negligence.
+The 2024 Insider Threat Report by Cybersecurity Insiders states that 71% of organizations are at least moderately vulnerable to insider threats.
+51% of organizations reported experiencing six or more attacks in 2023.

-Companies continue to suffer from insider threats coming from these types of actors:
+Companies continue to face insider threats traceable to these three types of actors:

 Regular employees

-Regular employees have limited capabilities compared to privileged users, but they can still harm your organization.
-For instance, they can misuse corporate data, install unauthorized applications, send confidential emails to the wrong address, or become the victim of a social engineering attack.
+Regular employees have limited capabilities compared to privileged users, but they can still cause harm to your organization.
+For instance, they might inadvertently misuse corporate data, install unauthorized applications, send confidential emails to the wrong address, or become the victim of a social engineering attack.

-An example of an insider attack by a regular employee:
+An example of an insider attack driven by regular employees:

 Third parties